tcheukueppoo/maat/docs/gc.md

-No matter how complicated this will look, the main aim is to make sure that when the generational invariant is broken by making an old object point to any object from either nursery 1 and/or 2, that old object is added to a special list of touched object to be traversed in the atomic phase just before sweeping objects from each generation and migrating them to their respective next generation.
+No matter how complicated this will look, the main aim is to make sure that when the generational invariant is broken by making an old object point to any object from either nursery 1 and/or 2, that old object is grayed and added to a special list of touched object to be traversed in the atomic phase just before sweeping objects from each generation and migrating them to their respective next generation.
 As said before, it's because we don't really know anything about the liveness of old objects until we do a major collection, so we'd rather be conservative to avoid potential loss of references.
-Let's study each of these
+Let's study each of these cases:
-cases:

 1. Case `#0`